By Marc Amblard, Founder & Managing Director, Orsay Consulting.

 The Old and the New: OEMs-Tier 1s + Tech-native companies

-Tech giants and startups have it easier that incumbent industry players to establish the skill sets and culture necessary to develop AV software, and to a lesser extent advanced sensors such as Lidars.
-This may also true for the integration and testing of the complete AV stack.
+Tech giants and startups have it easier than incumbent industry players to establish the skill sets and culture necessary to develop AV software, and to a lesser extent advanced sensors such as Lidars.
+This may also be true for the integration and testing of the complete AV stack.
 This explains why some players have made significant progress and could gain a strong foothold in the market.

 Waymo is probably the most visible with its 10 years of history in the field, 10M real life AV miles and 10B simulated AV miles.
 The tech giant has partnered with FCA and JLR, at a minimum to bring their retrofitted vehicles to its fledging mobility service fleet, which has been operating commercially since late 2018 in Phoenix.
 Waymo also just announced a collaboration with the Renault-Nissan-Mitsubishi Alliance to study the technical, regulatory and business aspects of autonomous MaaS.

 Thanks to its broad scope including vehicle assembly, Magna is engaged at various levels.
 This includes vehicle adaptation for Waymo, AV tech development and deployment with Level 5, Lyft’s AV tech team, and Lidar supply using tech from Innoviz.

 Chinese web giant Baidu has created Apollo, an ecosystem with over 100 partners — such as Honda, Toyota, BMW, Daimler, VW, Intel, Nvidia, … and many Chinese companies — that develop open source AV software and compute hardware.
 Uber ATG, the ride hailing firm’s AV development arm, is collaborating with Volvo and more recently Toyota from which it received $670M (collectively with Denso) earlier this year at a $7B valuation.